-Set in a pastel-colored Stepfordian nightmare of a neighborhood located in a universe comprised entirely of cul-de-sacs, GREENER GRASS is the story of what happens when you’re already on the top but still want more.
-In a world where everything said seems innocuous on the surface but is dripping with malice in the subtext, Jill and Lisa are best friends the way a scorpion and frog are allies.
+Set in a pastel-colored Stepfordian nightmare, Greener Grass is the story of what happens when you’re already on the top but still want more.
+Its world drips with venomous subtext; innocuous on the surface, malicious underneath.
+Jill and Lisa are best friends the way a scorpion and frog are allies.

 Here everyone drives golf carts and wears braces well into adulthood.
 The geography is nothing but cul-de-sacs.
 There’s a demented forcefulness to being as polite as inhumanely possible.
 A four-way intersection with stop signs in every direction creates a stand-off of feigned care.

 Beneath lies a far more unsettling layer of anxiety and fear.
 Everyone is polite to prevent offense, and they’re willing to do whatever it takes to maintain that.
 When Lisa comments on Jill’s newborn, Jill immediately offers the infant as a gift.
 “She seems to want to be with you,” Jill protests as the child shrieks.
 Lisa shrugs it off.
 “It’s just because we’ve bonded.
 I’ve been her mother since she was born.”

 This is the kind of film where you’re always unsure if you’re supposed to laugh or squirm.
 What a joy that is!

 It’s disarmingly sweet, and that makes it scary.
 The jokes are as innocuous as possible.
 The terror lies in the straight-faced approach.
 Jill’s husband, Nick, is addicted to drinking pool water.
 It’s a random, almost throwaway.
 Yet Greener Grass dedicates itself to the punchline.
 By the time we see Nick swimming alone late at night, mouth agape underwater, it takes on a life of its own.
 There’s a Lynchian element permeating the air.